-A novel way to develop disease-resistant inbred for your area:
+A novel way of developing a disease-resistant inbred for your area.
 Save the seeds from a F1.
-Take fruits from several fruits instead of one.
+You may want to take fruits from several fruits instead of one.
 More variability since F1's are segregating for certain resistance.

-Plant at less-than-ideal times to express genes, then select.
-If disease is not present, may not capture resistance.
+Plant at less-than-ideal times to express genes, then select what you want.
+If the disease is not present, you may not capture resistance in your selection.
+Overcome nematodes by grafting onto resistant rootstock.

-Great for finding resistance to new diseases, such as TYLCV